 - medicines used to treat heart conditions, such as flecainide and propafenone

-- medicines known to prolong bleeding, e.g. aspirin, other non-steroidal anti-inflammatory drugs (NSAIDs) and anti-coagulants (such as warfarin), which can thin the blood
+- medicines known to prolong bleeding, such as aspirin, other non-steroidal anti-inflammatory drugs (NSAIDs) and anti-coagulants (such as warfarin)

 - cimetidine, used to treat stomach ulcers or reflux

 ed diuretics, used to get rid of excess fluid from the body, and to treat high blood pressure

 - dexamphetamine and lisdexamphetamine, medicines used to treat Attention Deficit Hyperactivity Disorder (ADHD)

 - some antibiotics

 These medicines may be affected by sertraline or may affect how well it works.
 You may need different amounts of your medicines, or you may need to take different medicines.

 Other medicines not listed above may also interact with sertraline.